top of page

 EEAA & SEEA 2026

 We are so excited to host the 2026 EEAA & SEEA Conference in beautiful Gulf Shores, Alabama!
 We'll offer more than 25 interactive, hands-on, and thought-provoking sessions and field trips from folks all across the southeast.
 These sessions will connect to this year's conference theme, “Tide Together | United for Environmental Education,” and will enhance educators’ abilities to connect people to the natural world and foster responsible stewardship.
-The three general themes our sessions fit are:

 learning campus.jpg